EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 2. **Software / Functionality**
       * 2.1 The product shall use several sensors to collect data to relay back to the user (P8)
       * 2.2 The product shall have several microcontrollers communicating with one another (P8)
+      * 2.3 The product shall be able to detect issues and troubleshoot them (P8)

 3. **Interactivity & User Experience**
       * 3.1 The product shall be straightforward and simple to operate (P8)